thediveo/thediveo.github.io/docs/art/capabilities.md

 To add more fun, there's a non-trivial API so that threads can modify their various capabilities sets.

+## Post Scriptum

-It is malicious gossip that this architectures originally was one of the puzzles to solve in a Professor Lipton portable game.
-It must be.
+It is malicious gossip that this architecture originally was one of the puzzles to solve in a Professor Lipton portable game.
+It _must be_.